Jamsanz/MovieApp/README.md

-## The project is still under construction as there is
+## The project is still under construction as there is still alot to be added in it.
 # This Project is a Movie Collection app done with MERN
- alot to be added in it.

 #### Project Specification
 - [x] Login/Register